Insurers are dealing with more frequent and intense natural disasters – and it doesn’t look good for your homeowners policy.

 Few private insurers offer this type of coverage, leaving the federal government as more or less the sole insurer through the National Flood Insurance Program, which is highly subsidized.
 The average flood insurance policy adds $700 a year to a homeowner’s policy

-However, the floods the struck Houston were of the 500-year variety – i.e. a 0.2% chance in any given year.
+However, the floods the struck Houston were of the 500-year variety – i.e. a 0.2 percent chance in any given year.
 Mortgage lenders don’t require flood insurance for that type of probability.
 Yet as we saw in Houston not only do these floods happen, but when they do many people don’t have enough insurance.

 “Merely following the FEMA maps will not tell you your real exposure to flood risk.”